-The house was meant to be his dream home that had seemingly turned into a nightmare as his 40 year desire in retirement was to have a house, as it was, with a fireplace.
+The house was meant to be his dream home that had seemingly turned into a nightmare as his 40 year desire in retirement was to have a house, with a fireplace.

 The 400 s/m architecturally designed home sat on a hill on about twenty acres with scenic and serene views on all sides with the fireplace sitting majestically in a large living room.

 I asked why he was under the impression he had built his dream home in an unsuitable position regarding a properly functioning fireplace and he revealed that his architect had advised him as much after several attempts to rectify the problem.

-Now, fireplaces are a relatively simple construct, the only thing being is that you build them observing nature’s principles, not dictate your own.
-Drawing a fireplace, and building one are two different skill sets.
+Fireplaces are a relatively simple construct, the governing factor is that you build them observing nature’s principles, not dictate your own.
+Drawing a fireplace, and building one, are two different skill sets.
 One doesn’t guarantee the other.

 A good bricklayer or stone mason does not translate into a good fireplace builder and very often you hear, ‘beautiful fireplace, ‘pity it doesn’t work’….or ‘it only smokes a little’.

-Aesthetics are introduced to a working design, they do not form the basis of the design.
+Aesthetics are introduced to a working design, they do not form the basis of the fireplace design.

 The balance between the size of the combustion chamber and the flue needs to be proportional, with the transition (area connecting the chamber and the flue) constructed with minimal resistance

-Suffice as to say that the transition was preventing the escape of the smoke from the chamber into the flue and coming into the room.
+In this particular instance a disproportionate transition above the combustion chamber was preventing the escape of the smoke from the chamber into the flue and forcing it back into the room.

-Some brickwork was removed, a Condor terminal fitted to the top of the chimney, to introduce the correct back pressure……and I’ve had my feet kissed ever since.
+Some brickwork was removed from the transition area, a Condor terminal fitted to the top of the chimney to introduce the correct back pressure……and vioila, a working fireplace.

-I should mention that a considerable amount of money had already been spent by those not having any idea of what they were doing, including the architect, prior to my involvement.
+A considerable amount of money had already been spent by those not having any idea of what they were doing, including the architect………